 Snowflake's Data Breach Nightmare: How Criminals Are Selling Stolen Data of Major Firms on BreachForums

-Updated: October 14th, 2024
+Updated: October 29th, 2024

-In April 2024, a famous cloud storage company, Snowflake, found itself at the epicenter of what may become one of the largest data breaches in history.
+In April 2024, a famous cloud storage company, Snowflake, found itself at the epicentre of what may become one of the largest data breaches in history.
 This incident has far-reaching implications for many high-profile clients, including Santander Bank and Ticketmaster, whose data was compromised and subsequently offered for sale on the notorious cybercrime marketplace BreachForums.

 Snowflake, renowned for its ability to handle vast datasets for various companies, revealed that criminal hackers had been attempting to access its customers’ accounts using stolen login details.
 Initial reports suggested a "limited number" of accounts were affected, but subsequent claims indicate that the breach's scope might be much larger.